 Turn the oven up to 350 degrees F. Lightly rub butter all over the inside of two round 9-inch cake pans (I like to use a small piece of wax paper to do this).

-In a large bowl, whisk the brown sugar, granulated sugar, oil, eggs, applesauce, and vanilla together until combined and no lumps of sugar are left.
+In a large bowl, whisk the brown sugar, oil, eggs, applesauce, and vanilla together until combined and no lumps of sugar are left.
 In another large bowl, whisk the flour, baking powder, baking soda, salt, cinnamon, ginger, nutmeg, and cloves together until combined.